-Traders who are interested in exploring anonymous, dark pool trading can do so relatively easily.
-The SEC has registered more than 50 different ATS services, which each offer products depending on your needs and investor profile.
+Traders who have interest in exploring anonymous, dark pool trading can do so relatively easily.
+The SEC has registered more than 50 different ATS services.
+Each of these offer products depending on your needs and investor profile.

 However, it is generally inadvisable to do so.
 As a retail investor not only will you have relatively little use for the anonymity that a dark pool exchange provides, you may also expose yourself to several risks not present on a public exchange.